You are here

 Sign up for the free Chargers email newsletter and stay in the know with all things Bolts.

-The San Diego Chargers defeated the Denver Broncos 21-13 on Thursday night.
+The Los Angeles Chargers defeated the Denver Broncos 21-0 on Sunday.
 While there were many highlight plays and key moments, a closer look at the film shows what you may have missed that allowed the Bolts to get the win.
+All plays come courtesy of NFL Game Pass, which you can purchase to delve into every single game.